ejaku/grgen/doc/README.txt

     Of course you have to replace <GrGenNETPath> by your chosen path.

     ATTENTION: Do NOT add ""s around any part of the path, even if it contains spaces!
-Otherwise yComp, a graph visualisation tool, will not run out of GrShell!
+Otherwise yComp, our graph visualisation tool, will not run out of GrShell!

 	If you run into "Unable to process specification: